Grizzlking/ID_ASG2/README.md

 ### Account
 Users are able to register and log in on an account on the website.
 The account stores points and the user's preferences to quiz categories.
+Users are also able to set profile pictures.

 ### Points
 Points can be used to purchase cosemetics for the user which will change the aesthitics of that user in different ways.